 Some small cars, MPVs and SUVs are exempt from advance payments.

-BMW’s smaller hatchbacks and crossovers are available as part of the Motability scheme, though one will take up the entire mobility allowance, and typically require a sizeable advance payment.
+Plenty of SUV models, such as the Tiguan and ID.4 are available through the scheme, though they will take up the entire mobility allowance and require a sizeable advance payment.

 Ford Motability